John Fullbright: Early career: 2008–2012

 Favorable reviews include The Washington Times which said: "From the Ground Up proves to be a killer debut, pairing sharply worded stories that resonate with confident performances that pop."
-The album peaked at #10 on the Billboard Top Folk Albums chart for the week of June 9, 2012.
+The album peaked at No. 10 on the Billboard Top Folk Albums chart for the week of June 9, 2012.

 Fullbright performed at a Rock and Roll Hall of Fame tribute concert honoring Chuck Berry on October 27, 2012.
 The concert – part of the Hall's American Music Masters Series – took place in Cleveland at the State Theater.
 Fullbright played keyboard and harmonica on "Downbound Train."
 In his review of the show for Cleveland Scene, Jeff Niesel wrote: "While the New York Dolls David Johansen and Motorhead's Lemmy Kilmister brought star power to the show, it was little known Americana singer-pianist John Fullbright who really shined on his contribution, a moody rendition of "Downbound Train."

 On December 5, 2012, From the Ground Up was nominated for a Grammy Award in the category Best Americana Album.
 Fullbright says that he was scrubbing his bathtub when he learned that From the Ground Up – which he says co-producer Wes Sharon refers to as "the little record that could" – had received a Grammy nomination.
 Fullbright performed "Gawd Above" at the Grammy Pre-Telecast show which was streamed live on the Grammy Awards website.

 Fullbright received the ASCAP Harold Adamson Lyric Award at the 17th Annual ASCAP Foundation Awards Ceremony held in New York City on December 12, 2012.